PlayForm/Pipe/README.md

 ### File Filtering

-You can filter files to exclude specific ones from your `FilePipe`.
+You can filter files to exclude specific ones from your `Pipe`.
 Filters can be an array of regular expressions or a single match.
 You can also use functions to match on file names: